"My friend said he's joining the swim team because his mom says it will look good on college applications."

 Even if your child is in eighth or ninth grade, the college chatter has probably already begun.
 It comes from friends, neighbors, and especially family members who may mean well, but can create stress and pressure for both parents and students.

 You know the holidays can be a source of both joy and overwhelm.
 But have you thought about how this time affects your high-school student’s view of themselves and their future plans?
-I’m excited to invite you to my upcoming webinar, Nurturing Compassionate Conversations About Your Child’s College Journey: Holiday Edition.
+I’m excited to share my mini webinar, Nurturing College Conversations: Holiday Edition.

 Yes, you have the power to turn pressure into presence.
 I’ve helped hundreds of families and students find success in the college admissions process.
 In this insightful webinar, I'll delve into five simple ways to support your child during the holiday season.